 Brink is one of those rare occasions where the games art style is a perfect match for the world of the story.
 The look is gritty yet colorful, opting for a cel-shaded palate.
 The visuals are fairly well polished; highly stylized character models look gruff and detailed.
 The Ark is home to a variety of levels from shopping malls, shipping yards and resort hotels, each with unique interior layouts and aesthetics.
 Least memorable was the music.
 A series of techno beats and piano keys serve as the only interruption to the gunfire and slightly repetitive one liners updating players on the battle.
 Weapon fire sounds realistic but explosions lack a certain oomph.

 I can say Brink is a definitely a title to try for yourself, the full retail release price tag might leave some unsatisfied.
 It’s a solid game; the story and missions are interesting and keep the game moving.
 Playing online is fun, offering players various ways to game with one another, and customizing your character just adds that personalized touch to tea bagging the opposing team.
-With a decent concept and execution, Brink is sure to tantalize fans of the team-based FPS.Note: The Brink review is based on a retail PS3 copy of the game
+With a decent concept and execution, Brink is sure to tantalize fans of the team-based FPS.Note: Brink was reviewed on PlayStation 3.
+A physical copy of the game was purchased by SelectButton.